sparklabutah/timewarp/README.md

 ## 📦 Installation

-Note: Ensure `conda` is installed on your system.
-If you don't have `conda` installed then please follow these instructions from [here](https://www.anaconda.com/docs/getting-started/anaconda/install).
+⚠️ Ensure `conda` is installed on your system.
+If you don't have `conda` installed then please follow these instructions from [here](https://www.anaconda.com/docs/getting-started/anaconda/install). ⚠️

 Simply run [`setup.sh`](setup.sh) which will create a conda environment called `timewarp` and install the required dependencies: